Bioconductor/BiocWorkshops/220_Ramos_MultiAssayExperiment.knit.md

-# 220: Workflow for Multi-omics Analysis with MultiAssayExperiment
+# 220: Workflow for multi-omics analysis with MultiAssayExperiment

 ## Instructor names and contact information